Early Years Curriculum

 In Nursery we share a wide range of books with the children and send home books from our library for children to share with their parents.
 In Reception children begin to take home their own home/school reading book.
 Initially this will be a picture book to discuss but this soon moves on to our reading scheme which supports the phonics teaching in the classroom along with the development of sight vocabulary.

-This progresses, once fine motor skills have developed and hand muscles are strengthened to copying writing patterns to then the formation of cursive letters.
+This progresses, once fine motor skills have developed and hand muscles are strengthened, to copying writing patterns and then the formation of cursive letters.
 This is then built on in Reception.

 Talk for Writing

 We follow the Talk for Writing programme in Early Years to support the development of communication and language which then moves on to the understanding of story structure and story writing.

 As a school we use White Rose Maths for our Maths curriculum.
 Although there is currently not an Early Years focus for this we use the same resources and techniques in Early Years with a huge focus on language development for problem solving and reasoning.